RICHISAHA/Movie-recommendation-system/README.md

 #### Demographic filtering

-This system recommends movies to a user based on the movie's general popularoty among the audience.
+This system recommends movies to a user based on the movie's general popularity among the audience.

 #### Content based reommender